| Home Print Page |

 Referencing is an essential part of academic writing.
-Its purpose is to acknowledge the original source of ideas and work that is not the author's own, and to point the reader to the original documents so that they can determine independently whether the attributed sources support the author’s argument as written.
+Its an ethical practice that fulfils the standards of academic conduct that members of a research or scholarly community are expected to uphold.
+Its purpose is to acknowledge the original source of ideas and work that is not the author's own, to point the reader to the original documents so that they can determine independently whether the attributed sources support the author’s argument as written, and to help identify the author's own ideas and arguments from that of their sources.

 Referencing generally has two key elements;

-The manner in which you are required to write the in-text citation and the reference list is determined by the Reference Style.
+The manner in which you are required to write the in-text citation and the reference list is determined by the reference system and citation style.

 There are two common systems for referencing;